kubernetes-sigs/cluster-capacity/README.md

 	- kube-node-3: 13 instance(s)
 ```

-To decrease available resources you can use provided RC (`examples/rc.yml`):
+To decrease available resources in the cluster you can use provided RC (`examples/rc.yml`):

 ```sh
 $ kubectl create -f examples/rc.yml